Logic optimization: Boolean expression minimization

-The same methods of boolean expression minimization (simplification) listed below may be applied to the circuit optimization.
+The same methods of Boolean expression minimization (simplification) listed below may be applied to the circuit optimization.

-For the case when the Boolean function is specified by a circuit (that is, we want to find an equivalent circuit of minimum size possible), the unbounded circuit minimization problem was long-conjectured to be $\Sigma_2^P$-complete in time complexity (the complexity class of decision problems that can be solved on a deterministic Turing machine in polynomial time), a result finally proved in 2008, but there are effective heuristics such as Karnaugh maps and the Quine–McCluskey algorithm that facilitate the process.
+For the case when the Boolean function is specified by a circuit (that is, we want to find an equivalent circuit of minimum size possible), the unbounded circuit minimization problem was long-conjectured to be $\Sigma_2^P$-complete in time complexity, a result finally proved in 2008, but there are effective heuristics such as Karnaugh maps and the Quine–McCluskey algorithm that facilitate the process.